-Healthcare SEO Fundamentals to Grow Your Medical Practice
+Healthcare SEO Fundamentals To Grow Your Medical Practice

 This means that your site changes automatically to fit the screen it’s being viewed on, reducing the risk of poor user experiences from device to device.

-5. Off-Site Factors
+5. Offsite Factors

-Off-site indicators (e.g., links to your site and social media traffic) are just two areas that can help influence your search rankings.
+Offsite indicators (e.g., links to your site and social media traffic) are just two areas that can help influence your search rankings.

-Social media, while not a direct ranking factor, should be one of your main priorities when it comes to offsite SEO.
+Social media, while not a direct ranking factor, should be one of your main priorities regarding offsite SEO.

 The content found on a social media page can significantly influence a patient’s choice of hospital or treatment center.